rjsears/chia_plot_manager/chianas/readme.md

 # To test simply run the following command and look at the very last number:
 # /usr/bin/sar -n DEV 1 50 | egrep eth0
 plot_receive_interface_threshold: 2

+# Set the max hard drive temperature limit that you wish to see on your hard drives.
+This
+# is used to format the Drive Temperature Report: ./drive_manager.py -ct
+drive_temperature_limit: 30

 # Are we plotting for pools?
 This has nothing to do with the actual plotting of
 # plots but rather just naming of the new plots and eventually the replacing of